LandStander27/zig-efi-lib/README.md

 * [Graphics](examples/graphics): Text and 2D graphics.
 * [Advanced](examples/advanced): Skeleton for an "advanced" project.
 * [Snake](examples/snake): A snake game.
 Showcases how to draw to screen with a framebuffer.
-* **[AeroOS](https://github.com/LandStander27/AeroOS)**: Simple OS I created that originally gave me the idea for this project.
+* **[AeroOS](https://git.kage.sj.strangled.net/Land/AeroOS)**: Simple OS I created that originally gave me the idea for this project.
 Most of the code of this library is taken from here.

 ## FAQ
-* When building with docker, why are the error messages not pretty?:
+* When building with docker, why are the error messages not "pretty"?:
 	* Instead of running `make docker`, run `make docker dockerflags="-it"`.